IFS & PSYCHODRAMA GROUPS

 More about ongoing groups below

--One person works each week, and others play roles/parts -Supportive environment commitment based (4 weeks) -Layered deep work -Deep connections with group members
+-Everybody works each week, and others play roles/parts -Supportive environment, layered deep work -Deep connections with group members

 -Ongoing subscription based, cancel anytime -Come to every session, or come when you can.

 Meditation, Sculpts, constellations, some role play, sharing for parts.

 -Deepening meditations and group sharing/identification

 -Connection exercises, and group participation exercises designed to have clarity around interpersonal relationships, and the "parts of us that become activated"

 -Drawing and externalizing "parts"

 -Social Atom work, (discovering how our parts show up)

 -What exactly happens for "parts" of us when we don't feel seen, heard, or safe in relationships